…and they had this:

 Long story short, book stores kind of turn me into a manic-depressive.
 Anybody else?

 **UPDATE 5/31/16 — My lovely sister bought me both the SCRABBLE book and Island for Christmas.
 I regret to inform you that Island did not live up to my expectations.
 It isn’t like Brave New World at all.
-It’s not a riveting dystopian novel at all.
+It’s not a riveting dystopian novel.
 It’s really his philosophy of how a utopian society could or should work, set in what I would loosely call novel form, but there’s not a compelling plot or interesting characterization.
 It’s just philosophy upon philosophy upon philosophy, founded on drugs and sex and free love or something.
 Very disappointing to me.
 Others have loved this book.
 Not me.
 Just so you know.
 And on the SCRABBLE front–great strategy, if I were smart enough to implement it!
 But really, I have learned from that.
 I would recommend the book, but only if you are a hardcore, serious SCRABBLE player.
 So just try and bring your game.
 I’m ready.